m-asyua/revAction/README.md

 in revAction.js
 - intervalTime: 800

 　Interval time to access from JavaScript (Ajax).
 Do not use shorter interval times.

 - accessUrl: ` http://localhost/revAction/revAction.php `

   Webpage to access using JavaScript (Ajax).

 in test.html
 - Please customize “test.html”.
 - The information can be obtained using the following function.
-Use updated_information further.
+(Please use 's')

 ```